FabricLabs/sensemaker/README.md

 source code for [`jeeves.dev`][jeeves-dev]

 ## Sensemaker
+Sensemaker is the original intelligence gathering platform around which Jeeves is based.

 **General Purpose:** provide a common library for consuming data from various remote APIs, caching that data in a local database, stitching that information together to extrapolate additional context for previously sparse data, and